Next time your Seattle landlord hikes the rent, you may be eligible for help

 Seattle landlords are eyeing a challenge of their own.

 The Rental Housing Association of Washington, which represents landlords, held off on suing before the law took effect, but is “examining” a challenge based on how the law is applied, said executive director Sean Flynn.
-The group would likely argue that the law is unconstitutional, Flynn said, but he declined to share further details.
+The group would likely argue that the law is unconstitutional, Flynn said, but he declined to share details.

 “Our legal defense team is looking at this with a close eye to see how it’s implemented,” he said.